lab11/nrf9x-base/README.md

 If the versions are not upgraded, add the directories to your PATH.

 Finally, if you are still having issues it may be that you checked out an older release.
-Check the <a href="https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/release_notes.html">release notes</a> for the release to find out the corresponding tag of the latest release.
+Check the <a href="https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/release_notes.html">release notes</a> to find out the corresponding tag of the latest release.

     git checkout <ncs_tag>
     west update